-Varric's introduction: Hawke is pickpocketed by a thug, and when s/he turns to give pursuit, Varric bullseyes the thief, pinning his body to a wall.
-He then strolls over, collects the money pouch and hands it to Hawke.
+Varric's introduction: Hawke is pickpocketed by a thug and when s/he turns to give pursuit, Varric bullseyes the thief's shoulder, pinning him to a wall.
+He then strolls over, dishes out some snark, collects the money pouch and hands it to Hawke.

 Varric: I knew a guy who could pull all the gold out of your pockets just by smiling at you.
 But you?
 You don't have the style to work Hightown, let alone the Merchants' Guild!
 My advice?
 Find another line of work. *punches the guy unconscious while he's still hanging from the wall, then pulls out the arrow and lets him collapse*

-When we first meet Aveline, she's fighting darkspawn alongside her husband.
-He is injured and knocked down, and, to save him, Aveline tackles the darkspawn and punches it into submission before slicing its head off.
+When we first meet Aveline, she's fighting darkspawn alongside her husband, Ser Wesley.
+He's injured and prone, and to save him, Aveline tackles the darkspawn and punches it into submission before slicing its head off.

 In all versions of Varric's opening, Hawke ends by killing an ogre with a close-up of one of the in-game finishers.
 Warriors and Rogues get a sped-up version of the classic leaping stab.
-Mages, on the other hand, summon a pair of giant, spectral hands to grab the ogre, tear at it, and make it explode into bloody chunks.
+Mages, on the other hand, summon a pair of giant, spectral hands to grab the ogre, tear at it, and make it explode.
+It can also be repeated at various points by using Crushing Prison on any sufficiently weakened ogre.

 At various points during the game, you're given the opportunity to complete quests by having Varric smooth-talk the bad guys into cooperating (such as convincing a group of Tevinter slavers that the boy they picked up was the Viscount's son, or that an apostate Hawke was an Enchanter sent by the circle to track down malificarum).
 He's brilliant, and his stories are always moments of awesome.
 One of the developers has noted that if you let Varric open his mouth, he's already won.

-Alistair's cameo.
-It depends on your save of course but for me, he's just passing through during the Qunari uprising, on the way to something even more important, stops to make a few of his signature quips and off he goes.
+Alistair's cameo if you made him the king of Ferelden.
+He's just passing through during the Qunari uprising on the way to something even more important, stops to make a few of his signature quips while chatting with Hawke, then continues on his way.

-Grey Wardens in general seem to have a terrible habit with this.
-Nathaniel Howe shows up in the Deep Roads in Act III, takes out a hurlock with a headshot that would make Varric green with envy, trades a few barbs with his old comrade Anders, drops some enticing Foreshadowing about the Wardens and their mysterious new ally and then disappears.
+Grey Wardens in general seem to have a habit of doing this.
+Nathaniel Howe shows up in the Deep Roads in Act III, takes out a hurlock with a headshot that would make Varric green with envy, trades a few barbs with his old comrade Anders, then drops some enticing Foreshadowing about the Wardens and their mysterious new ally.

-Varric's Imagine Spot at Bartrand's mansion, taken straight out of Scarface, and just as awesome.
+Varric's Imagine Spot at Bartrand's mansion; it's more or less the medieval equivalent of Scarface and just as awesome.

 In gameplay, this generally results from some combination of Merrill, Bethany, Mage!Hawke, and Anders firing off some combination of Tempest and Firestorm spells and slaughtering an entire group of enemies before the battle really begins.